 Hands-on activities that incorporate shading of decimal grid models support the development of decimal concepts.
-You will find a FREE decimal activity and a
+You will find a FREE decimal activity and a FREE set of decimal grid models for tenths and hundredths in a previous blog post titled Hands-on Activities for Decimal Tenths and Hundredths.

-If you are working with more advanced learners and the concept of decimal thousandths, the following FREEBIE may be helpful.
+advanced learners and the concept of decimal thousandths, the following

 I feel it is important for teachers and students to practice reading 0.3 as "three tenths" instead of "zero point three".
 Using the proper fraction-based name for a decimal helps our minds process the actual size of the decimal fraction.
 The same idea applies to working with hundredths and thousandths.
 Encouraging learners to read the fraction-based names helps them understand how small some values are compared to one .whole object

 I have created a comprehensive set of 35 Decimal Posters to assist with decimal instruction.
-The collection includes decimal tenths, decimal hundredths, and decimal thousandths.
-Concepts such as decimal names, reading decimals, decimal values, equivalent decimals, comparing decimals, and money are included in the set.
+The collection includes decimal tenths,

-Many learners will benefit from relating decimals to money.
-Emphasizing that $1.00 is a "whole object" helps clarify the idea that dimes are equivalent to tenths and pennies are equivalent to hundredths.
+pennies are equivalent to hundredths.
 Practice with writing decimals as monetary amounts will help solidify the relative value of tenths and hundredths.

 Happy teaching,